Avalon Nordic Ski Club

 Schedule of the Track Attack program

-Lessons will be Tuesday evenings (6-7:30pm) and Saturday morning (10 to 11:30am).
-The program will start on January 5th.
-Lessons will finish in mid-march.
-All on snow sessions (skate and classic skiing).
+Lessons will be Tuesday evenings (6:30-8 PM) and Saturday morning (10 to 11:30 AM).
+The program will start on Saturday January 7th.
+Lessons will finish in mid-March.
 We will be doing dryland sessions if we don’t have snow!